The Lord has done marvellous things, let them be made known to the whole world!

 - To continue supporting diocesan priests, deacons and the local church in a particular way, in keeping with our Carmeilte-rooted charism.

-- To continue developing lay associate membership so that those who wish can to share in the treasures of this dynamic and unfolding charism and eventually to establish a secular consecrated branch of COLW
+- To continue developing lay associate membership so that those who wish can to share in the treasures of this dynamic and unfolding charism.

-- To welcome some brothers into the community so that the male branch of COLW can take shape.
+- To welcome some brothers into the community so that the branch for vowed brothers and priests of COLW can take shape.

 - To respond to the requests of bishops to open houses in other dioceses and abroad.